-Syncope is an abrupt, transient, spontaneously-resolving loss of consciousness and postural tone caused by cerebral hypoxia.
-It is not a “chief complaint,” but a descriptive and a partially etiologically-defined medical diagnosis.
+Syncope is an abrupt, transient, spontaneously-resolving loss of consciousness and postural tone caused by cerebral circulatory hypoxia.
+It is neither a “chief complaint” nor a final diagnosis.
+It is a descriptive and a partially etiologically-defined interim diagnosis which requires further investigation.

-The next step should be to look for possible red flags.
-These may include:
+The next step is to evaluate the patient for possible red flags:

-An electrocardiogram should be performed and should be scrutinized for:
+An electrocardiogram, when done, it should be scrutinized for:

 - Conduction abnormalities (such as heart blocks)